jrbastien/Tess4GroundTruthBuilder/README.md

 ## Prerequesites

+### Ground truth from real images
+Python 3.6 or higher, opencv-python, opencv-contrib-python, tesseract, pytesseract and the trained data for the language of your choice.
+On Windows, it uses Notepad++, on Linux, Gedit.
+Edit the python script to use the editor of your choice.

+### Ground truth from text2image
-Python 3.6 or higher, opencv-python and pytesseract
+Python 3.6 or higher, tesseract text2image utility

 ## Ground Truth made from real images

 Put your images in the Images folder.
-Edit line 89 of gtbuilder.py to use the text editor of your choice.
 Run:
 ```bash
 gtbuilder_img.py [Path containing the Images folder] [Base Tesseract Trained Data]
 ````